 Paging and swapping often add an unpredictable amount of system overhead time to application programs.
-To eliminate performance losses due to paging and swapping, use the mlockall(2), munlockall(2), mlock(2) and munlock(2) system calls and the RedHawk Linux mlockall\pid(2) system call to lock all or a portion of a process' virtual address space in physical memory.
+To eliminate performance losses due to paging and swapping, use the mlock(2), mlock2(2), munlock(2), mlockall(2), and munlockall(2) system calls and the RedHawk Linux mlockall\pid(2) and munlockall\pid(2) system calls to lock and unlock all or a portion of a process' virtual address space in physical memory.